 Most other primary tumors are treated with radiation therapy, usually a combination of external beam radiation therapy and brachytherapy.
 If radiation therapy is contraindicated because of vesicovaginal or rectovaginal fistulas, pelvic exenteration is done.

-Risk factors for vaginal cancer include HPV infection and cervical or vulvar cancer.
+Risk factors include cervical or vulvar precancer or cancer.

 Most patients present with abnormal vaginal bleeding.

-Usually diagnose with punch biopsy; sometimes wide local excision is necessary.
+Usually diagnose with biopsy; sometimes wide local excision is necessary.

-Treat tumors confined to the wall of the upper third of the vagina with hysterectomy plus vaginectomy and lymph node dissection, sometimes followed by radiation therapy, and treat most others with radiation therapy.
+Treat tumors confined to the wall of the upper third of the vagina with hysterectomy plus vaginectomy and lymph node dissection, sometimes followed by radiation therapy, and treat most other tumors with radiation therapy.